 This was the first bridge to cross the Arno River in 1348.
 It’s been standing ever since that day and is lined with shops and buildings.
 Make sure to catch it from the riverside and to cross over the bridge on foot.

 Grabbing a panini from this famous sandwich shop is a must in Italy.
 All’ Antico Vinaio has even been named one of the best sandwiches in the world.
-The original shop is only a storefront and you’ll have to enjoy a cheap glass of wine and sandwich along the street.
+The original shop is only a storefront and you’ll have to enjoy a cheap glass of wine and a sandwich along the street.
 It’s a cheap eat that won’t disappoint anyone.

 There is hardly a more famed region in Italy than the rolling hills of the Tuscan countryside.
 It’s well worth adding the region to your Italy itinerary.
 You can take day trips from Florence or stay in any one of numerous towns.

 The region is geographically diverse with beautiful beaches and islands, rolling hills, and the Apennine Mountains.
-You can find some Italy’s best products such as beautiful wines, olives, mushrooms, cheese, legumes, and bread.
+You can find some of Italy’s best products such as beautiful wines, olives, mushrooms, cheese, legumes, and bread.
 There are whole trips spent in Tuscany and for good reason.

 Where to go in Tuscany?